siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 U+V=X=x^2=(u+v)^2.
 $$

 Nothing new is being added to the square-form.
-Once closure has been proved, the sum can be expressed as the square of its inner expression.
+The upper-case result follows from the lower-case sum and the definition $U=u^2$.

 The operator is still $+$.
 The operands determine which layer is being used.